Aptacode/StateNet/README.md

 ### Overview

 The state machine is configured using two generic type parameters: 'States' & 'Actions' both are user defined enums.

-- States each possible state that the machine can be in at a given time.
+- Each possible state that the machine can be in at a given time is defined in the 'States' enum.
-- Actions all of the actions which an be applied to the state machine to induce a transitions between states.
+- All of the actions that can an be applied to the state machine to induce a transitions between states are defined in the 'Actions' enum.

-There are three types of transition (*Note the user can define their own.):
-- InvalidTransition when an action cannot be applied to a state.
-- UnaryTransition when an action being applied to a state results the state machine moving to exactly one state.
-- BinaryTransition when an action being applied to a state can cause the state machine to move to multiple states depending on some user defined criteria.

 The state machine takes its initial state as a constructor parameter.